JasperHof/JasperHof.github.io/pages/docs.md

 ---
 layout: page
-title: Documentation
+title: Getting started
 permalink: /docs/
 ---

-# Documentation
+# Getting started

-Welcome to the LDAK-KVIK Documentation pages!
-Here you can quickly jump to a particular page for explanations and example code.
+Welcome to the LDAK-KVIK pages!
+We first describe how to install LDAK-KVIK and get the formatting of the data right.

 <div class="section-index">
     <hr class="panel-line">